digitalkeegan/mirage/content/Mirage - A Realm Unveiled/Mirage Rules/6) Magic.md

 |66|Your magic rips open a rift in the fabric of the material realm, and an iftrit pulls you over to the other side.
 Time to make a new character.
 Your old character will come back as an NPC after D66 days but will be… changed.|

 > [!faq] Grimoires
 You don’t need your spells written down to cast them, but it makes it easier to get it right.
 Grimoires are highly sought-after artifacts among magic users.
 If you cast a spell from a book or a scroll, its rank is considered one step lower than usual.
 In combat, you must spend a fast action readying your grimoire before you can cast each spell.
 Writing down a spell requires that you first cast it once.
-Then, you must spend at least a Quarter Day with quill in hand and make a successful Artistry roll.
+Then, you must spend at least a Quarter Day with quill in hand and make a successful Culture roll.
 Writing down a ritual takes two Quarter Days.

 ### Range Categories